 San Diego Native Landscaping

-Click on title to read content
+Click on underlined title to read more detail about this plant.

 Below, closeup from patio above, on south side of garage:

 Arbutus menziesii - Pacific Madrone - West Palomar Mtn. / Upper Agua Tibia, - and -, north side Rodriguez Mtn.Submitted by Scott on Fri, 12/07/2012 - 9:45am